 Cloud migration strategies are also a significant contributor to the costing issues; if not in sync with your business requirements.
 Even when you don’t prioritize your migration workloads, there can be disruptions resulting in revenue loss.

 Solution- Cloud migration costs depend on the scalability of your projects and specific needs.
 Every cloud-managed service has a different pricing structure, and you will need a pre-migration assessment to configure the cost.

-For example, AWS EC2 charges based on instances that are terminated once the functionality is over.
+For example, Amazon EC2 charges based on instances that are terminated once the functionality is over.
 So, you only pay for what you use.
 However, how many instances you need is what you can configure through the assessment of your systems.

 #9.
 Migrating Massive Database